jnbolsen/ezarr/README.md

 ## Prerequisites
 The following packages are installed:
-  - sudo
   - qemu-agent (for proxmox).
   - curl.

-`$ apt install cifs-utils sudo qemu-guest-agent curl`
+`apt install qemu-guest-agent curl`

+The following is set up:
+  - NFS share mounts, as required (in my case, media and download shares).
+  - Make docker depend on NFS share mounts (qbittorren tmay prevent shutdown if not).

 ## Using
 1. To get started, clone the repository in a directory of your choosing.
 Usually the user home directory.
-2. Copy `.env.sample` to a real `.env` by running `$ cp .env.sample .env`.
+2. Copy `.env.sample` to a real `.env` by running `cp .env.sample .env`.
 3. Set the environment variables to your liking.
 Note that `ROOT_DIR` should be the directory you have cloned this in.
 4. Run `setup.sh` as superuser.
 This will set up your users, a system of directories, ensure permissions are set correctly.
 5. Run `docker compose up -d`.

 That's it!
 Your containers are now running and you can continue to set up the settings in them.

-Take note of the following:
+## Post Installation Notes
 - When linking one service to another, remember to use the container name instead of `localhost`.
 - Use [TRaSH Guides](https://trash-guides.info/) for help in optimizing the -arr suite, plex, and qbittorrent.
-- In qBittorrent, after connecting it to the -arr services, you can indicate it should move torrents in certain categories to certain directories, like torrents in the `radarr` category to `/data/torrents/movies`.
-You should do this.
 - You'll have to add indexers in Prowlarr by hand.
 Use Prowlarrs settings to connect it to the other -arr apps.